entropyxyz/programs/runtime/README.md

-# `ec-runtime`
+# `entropy-programs-runtime`

-This contains the Wasm runtime for evaluaing, testing, and simulating constraints as *Wasm Components*.
+This contains the Wasm runtime for evaluaing, testing, and simulating programs as *Wasm Components*.

 ## Running Tests